aws-samples/shopfloor-connectivity/docs/targets/aws-timestream.md

 ---

 ### Database
-Timestream database
+The name of the Amazon Timestream database where the time series data will be stored.
+This database must exist before writing records.

 **Type**: String

 ---
 ### Interval
-Interval in milliseconds after which data is written even if the buffer is not full
+The time interval in milliseconds that triggers writing buffered records to Timestream, even if the [batch size](#batchsize) hasn't been reached.
+If not specified, records are only written when the [batch size](#batchsize) is reached.
+The interval cannot be less than 10 milliseconds.

 **Type**: Integer

-Optional, if not set only BatchSize is used, minimum value is 10
+Optional, if not set only [BatchSize](#batchsize)#batchsize is used.

 ---
 ### Records
-Records to write to table
+A list of record configurations that define how source data is mapped to Timestream records.
+Each record configuration specifies the dimensions, measure names, and measure values to be written to the Timestream table.

 **Type**: List of [AwsTimestreamRecordConfiguration](#awstimestreamrecordconfiguration)

 ---
 ### TableName
-Timestream table
+The name of the table within the specified Timestream database where the time series records will be written.
+This table must exist in the database before writing records.

 **Type**: String